 Another con of a trampoline is that getting a trampoline might result in you supervising your child’s friends and his neighborhood buddies too.
 Worst case, a child gets injured and his parents sue you.

 It’s fun to jump along with your friends but more than one person jumping at a time increases the risk of injuries as in air or on mat collisions might occur.
 In fact, three-quarters of all trampoline injuries are a result of multiple people jumping together.
 The additional vibrations caused by two or more people on a trampoline might disbalance them and cause uncontrolled movement, resulting in them falling over the edge or on the mat.

 10. Effects on Backyard

-The last disadvantage is the list of pros and cons of trampoline is backyard effects.
+The last negative effect in the list of cons and pros of having a trampoline in your backyard is backyard effects.
 Constant adult supervision is needed when you buy your kid a trampoline.
 You can’t afford to leave them unattended.
 Children under 6 specifically should not even be allowed on trampolines as they are more at risk.
 This might snag all your free time if you don’t enforce timely rules.

 The Final Words

 One more thing to keep in mind while considering the pros and cons of a trampoline is that children should be made aware of safety measures and the risks and dangers that they should avoid because if we start considering all the possible dangers before allowing our kids to do something, they won’t be going farther then their rooms.

 Parents should enforce certain rules so that a child can have fun and avoid safety hazards simultaneously.
 Such good parenting will provide them with a sense of freedom as they’ll continue to grow and will affect their safety-driven choices even beyond the backyard.